-Art Machines are hands-on, interactive sculptures designed to move using simple mechanical principles.
-By assembling levers and fulcra in creative ways, learners explore movement, balance, and artistic expression — an engaging entry point into fundamental engineering concepts with room for creativity at every step.
+Art Machines are kinetc sculptures that are designed and built to move and come to life.
+By assembling levers and fulcra with a custom designed feature, learners explore movement, character development and artistic expression — an engaging entry point to engineering concepts with room for creativity at every step.

-Learners start by following a core build, then redesign, experiment, and iterate — creating a creature that speaks, an arm that lifts, and a student-designed invention.
+Learners follow a core build, then redesign, experiment, and iterate to create a unique solution to a design challenge.
 Because this is a STEAM challenge, each learner's finished project should look uniquely their own.

 Question: What do you notice about the different pieces in your kit?
 How do you think they will work together?